mbilgidhis/twitter-nlp/Readme.md

 Feel free to edit `docker-compose.yml` as needed.

 ## Twitter Developer Account
 * Open [this link](https://developer.twitter.com/en/apply-for-access) to register an account.
-Please make sure that you have already registered your phone number on twitter.
+Please make sure that you have already registered your phone number to your Twitter account.
 * Choose whatever role you like, I prefer `hobbyist`.
 * Complete form to be able to access the api (it may take a while, since Twitter need you to fill every required form).
 * All keys you need are,